 To mention one, I was writing on ‘Difference between White hat SEO and Black hat SEO’ I use the same keyword, but this keyword has no search volume, that means people are not looking for the difference with this keyword.
 They are not typing it on Google.

 Instead, they are typing ‘White hat SEO vs Black hat SEO’ in the search engine.
-Hope you got what I want to say you.
+I hope you got what I want to say to you.
 So, make sure to use proper keywords, take care of what people are typing in the search engine, but be relevant.

 This is not only a single mistake that newbies make, but the second most common mistake is also worth mentionable.

 Once I was done fixing mistake – 1 of keyword selection, I start doing the second mistake of ignoring the keyword difficulty.

 For example, I was writing an article on ‘Money making ways‘ so after doing keyword research I found that ‘earn money online’ is a great keyword to use.